-Prior to sealing thoroughly, examine the roadway surface.
-Then decide what kind of repair is needed.
+Prior to sealing, thoroughly examine the roadway surface.
+Then decide what kind of repair is needed based on the overall pavement condition.
 A chip seal does not add to the structural integrity of pavement.
-Therefore, the existing pavement must be structurally sound in order to obtain a long performance life.
+Therefore, the existing pavement must be structurally sound in order to obtain a long performance life from a chip seal repair.
 Existing pavements may have to be repaired; patched, crack sealed and then allowed to cure before a chip seal can be applied.
 Always clean the existing roadway surface before starting the chip seal process.

 Since chip seals follow the original profile of the pavement, they do not correct surface irregularities.
-Chip seals cannot be used on pavements with more than 3/8" to 9/6" of rutting.
-Aggregates in the ruts can not be fully compacted.
+Chip seals are not typically used on pavements with more than 3/4" of rutting because aggregates in the ruts cannot be fully compacted unless a pneumatic tired roller is used.
 Cleaning loose aggregate from the rut with a power broom will dislodge the aggregate from the non-rutted area.
 If the surface has light-to-moderate bleeding, the binder application rate should be reduced.
-Don't use a chip seal on pavements with a high severity of bleeding.
+Use of a chip seal on pavements with a high severity of bleeding should be avoided.